MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 -  Microsoft Edge kiosk mode has a built-in timer to help keep data safe in public browsing sessions.
 When the idle time (no user activity) meets the time limit, a confirmation message prompts the user to continue, and if no user activity Microsoft Edge resets the session to the default URL.
 By default, the idle timer is 5 minutes, but you can choose a value of your own.

-- You can also define a single URL for the Home button, Start page, and New Tab page.
+-  You can define a single URL for the Home button, Start page, and New Tab page.
 See [Supported policies for kiosk mode](#supported-policies-for-kiosk-mode) to learn more.

--  You must set up Microsoft Edge in assigned access; otherwise, Microsoft Edge ignores the settings in this policy.
-With assigned access, you restrict a local standard user account so that it only has access to one or more Windows app, such as Microsoft Edge in kiosk mode.<p>Learn more about assigned access:
+-  No matter which configuration type you choose, you must set up Microsoft Edge in assigned access; otherwise, Microsoft Edge ignores the settings in this policy (Configure kiosk mode/ConfigureKioskMode).<p>Learn more about assigned access:

    - [Configure kiosk and shared devices running Windows desktop editions](https://aka.ms/E489vw).